 How do I apply?

-You should get a loan declaration in the post around six weeks after you’ve submitted your application which will confirm how much you’ll get.
+You should get a loan declaration in the post around six weeks after you’ve submitted your application, which will confirm how much you’ll get.

-When do I have to repay my student loans?
+Do I have to repay my student loans?

 What about interest?